strawbees/learning-platform-gatsby/content/lesson-plans/01-city-building.md

 * The inhabitants of their neighborhood
 * Something that their local community celebrates
 * Their dream city ideas and what else they would add or change in their neighborhood to realize those dreams
 * Make a video tour of their neighborhood and/or city.
-This could be aerial footage, or street-view video from placing a camera or cellphone on a car (or other support) that drives through the city
+This could be aerial footage or street-view video from placing a camera or cellphone on a car (or other support) that drives through the city

 # Reflect